 With a dash of initiative and a sprinkle of creativity, you can exercise anywhere with just about anything.

 Don't believe me?
-Stop depending on dumbbells, check this article, and try the workout below!
+Stop depending on dumbbells, check this article, and try the full-body workout below!

 To be honest, I love training at home and try to utilize my home gym as much as I can.
 No matter what life throws at you—whether it's a work deadline or surprise meeting at school—your home gym is never more than a few steps away.